astronomer/docs/learn/use-case-airflow-databricks.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 - Access to a Databricks workspace.
 See [Databricks' documentation](https://docs.databricks.com/getting-started/index.html) for instructions.
 You can use any workspace that has access to the [Databricks Workflows](https://docs.databricks.com/workflows/index.html) feature.
 You need a user account with permissions to create notebooks and Databricks jobs.
 You can use any underlying cloud service, and a [14-day free trial](https://www.databricks.com/try-databricks) is available.
 - Access to an [object storage supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_file.html).
-This tutorial uses an [AWS S3](https://aws.amazon.com/s3/) bucket.
+This example uses an [AWS S3](https://aws.amazon.com/s3/) bucket.
 - Access to a [relational database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).
 This tutorial uses [PostgreSQL](https://www.postgresql.org/).

 ## Clone the project

-Clone the example project from this [Astronomer GitHub](https://github.com/astronomer/learn-airflow-databricks-tutorial).
+Clone the example project from this [Astronomer GitHub repo](https://github.com/astronomer/learn-airflow-databricks-tutorial).
 Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory and replace the connection details with your own.
 You will also need to replace the `DATABRICKS_LOGIN_EMAIL`, `S3_BUCKET` and `AWS_REGION` variables with your own values at the start of the DAG code.
 Change the `COUNTRY` to analyze a different country (for available countries, refer to the source data in the `include` folder).

 ## Run the project